jackohughes/ghc-proposals/proposals/0000-linear-types.rst

   data SocketAddress

-  -- When a (TCP) socket is created it is Unbound. socket :: IOL (Socket Unbound)
+  -- When a (TCP) socket is created it is Unbound. socket :: RIO (Socket Unbound)
   -- To bind a socket to a port we take an Unbound socket, and make it -- Bound.
 The type of bindL will ensure that the socket is threaded -- through the computation, so that the (Socket Unbound) is not -- accessible: we cannot bind a socket twice. bind :: Socket Unbound ->.
-SocketAddress -> IOL (Socket Bound) -- A socket must be bound to a port before we start listening listen :: Socket Bound->.
-IOL (Socket Listening)
+SocketAddress -> RIO (Socket Bound) -- A socket must be bound to a port before we start listening listen :: Socket Bound->.
+RIO (Socket Listening)
   -- A socket can accept multiple connection, therefore, the socket is -- returned in the same state by accept.
 A second, bidirectional, -- socket representing the connection is also returned.
 Both have to -- be used in a single-threaded fashion. accept :: Socket Listening ->.
-IOL (Socket Listening, Socket Connected) connect :: Socket Unbound ->.
-SocketAddress -> IOL (Socket Connected) send :: Socket Connected ->.
-ByteString -> IOL (Socket Connected, Unrestricted Int) receive :: Socket Connected -> IOL (Socket Connected, Unrestricted ByteString) close :: ∀s.
-Socket s -> IOL ()
+RIO (Socket Listening, Socket Connected) connect :: Socket Unbound ->.
+SocketAddress -> RIO (Socket Connected) send :: Socket Connected ->.
+ByteString -> RIO (Socket Connected, Unrestricted Int) receive :: Socket Connected -> RIO (Socket Connected, Unrestricted ByteString) close :: ∀s.
+Socket s -> RIO ()

 .. _Specification: